aight15/What2Watch/README.md

 Per‑genre sections with poster, score, overview of the movie, trailer link, and **Like/Dislike Button** for future Recommendations.
 You can also navigate with **Back** and **Next** to change certain preferences and to check the Questions again.

-Details:
+additional features:
-- **Sidebar quiz**: Quick checkboxes for known titles; computes a per‑genre score and draws a polar **radar chart** for guidance. fileciteturn1file3
+- **Sidebar quiz**: Quick checkboxes for known titles; computes a per‑genre score and draws a polar **radar chart** for guidance.
-- **Results lists**: Each genre renders a compact card with poster, score, overview, trailer link, and Like/Dislike buttons.
-Re‑ranking applies when likes exist.
+- **Random Movie**: As the name says, it will give you a random movie
-- **Stateful pages**: Navigation managed in `st.session_state.page`.
+- **Ryan Gosling Button**: It will recommend the highest rated Ryan gosling Movies, because who doesn't like Ryan Gosling ;)

 ---

 ## Database design